skepticaldude/devops-learning/cloud-labs/google-cloud/Developing a Google SRE Culture/Key Points and Reflection Activity/README.md

-this file here contains a document listing two major sections the key points and reflection activity of a Software Reliablility Engineer;
+this file here contains a document listing two major sections the key points and reflection activity of a Site Reliablility Engineer;

 a snippet is this;